Fast, effortless and 100% online.

 This means that your monthly repayments are fixed over an agreed period of time.
-The average rate in 2020 is between 2.5% to 2.8%, depending on the length of your term.
+The average rate in 2023 is around 6% depending on the length of your term.
 The fixed term that you agree to these rates can be as little as 2 years or as long as 10!
 Quite a commitment.

 This means that the amount that you pay can fluctuate month-to-month.
 Here, the variation will either be based on a rate set by the Bank of England (aptly called the base rate) or it will be based on a variation set by the lender.

 If you ever need support when it comes to making payments, head to HMRC.